laurentj/slimerjs/docs/api/phantom.rst

 It stops the script and SlimerJS exit.

-To be compatible with PhantomJS, it accepts an exit code but it is ignored because of a limitation in Firefox/XulRunner.
-This code is optional.
+It accepts an optional exit code.
+Default is 0.

 .. code-block:: javascript